seud0nym/wg-go/README.md

 ## How does this work?

-This tool uses [wgctrl-go](https://github.com/WireGuard/wgctrl-go/) to enable control of Wireguard devices on multiple platforms.
+This tool uses [wgctrl-go](https://github.com/WireGuard/wgctrl-go/) to enable control of WireGuard devices on multiple platforms.

 ## Original Code